Helping researchers explore quality data for over 50 years

 Our outstanding data management training, best practice, trusted policies and protocols have been used by national data archives, international research organisations and researchers since we were established in our original form in 1967 at the University of Essex.

-Our agile response to COVID-19 has enabled rapid research into the economic and social impacts of the pandemic, as we enabled access to the first datasets from Understanding Society in July 2020 and hosted an online COVID-19 data dive in October with researchers and policy makers across the UK and beyond.
+Our agile response to COVID-19 enabled rapid research into the economic and social impacts of the pandemic, as we enabled access to Understanding Society COVID-19 data from the Institute of Social and Economic Research, in May 2020 and hosted an online COVID-19 data dive in October with researchers and policy makers across the UK and beyond.

 Funded by UK Research and Innovation (UKRI), the Service integrates and builds on investments the Economic and Social Research Council has made in UK research infrastructure for decades, including the UK Data Archive, Economic and Social Data Service, the Secure Data Service, Census Programme and Survey Question Bank.
 Now, on those foundations, we continue to house the largest collection of economic, social and population data in the UK.